 United for Justice with Peace (founded 2001)

 UJP is a coalition of peace and justice organizations in the Greater Boston region.
-It opposes all wars, the use of military and economic aggression, U.S. support for the Israeli occupation of the West Bank and Gaza, the inhumane economic sanctions against Iraq, and U.S. support for repressive regimes.
+It opposes all wars, the use of military and economic aggression, U.S. support for the Israeli occupation of the West Bank and Gaza, economic sanctions against Iraq, and U.S. support for repressive regimes.
 The focus is to redirect human energy and material resources to the basic needs of healthcare, education, and affirmative social supports.
 An online community encourages people to learn about and participate in a variety of activities and events including lectures, films, vigils, protests, work groups, meetings, and Campaigns.
-Members are encouraged to participate in a discussion listserv as well as to browse forums, blogs and news.
+Members are encouraged to participate in a discussion listserv as well as to browse forums, blogs, and news.